jarecoo/practice/notes.md

 - Before acting: “First, don’t get upset — because that will color your decision negatively and make it harder than it needs to be.
 Second, remember the purpose and principles you value most.
 Running potential actions through this filter will eliminate the bad choices and highlight the right ones.
 Don’t get upset.
 Do the right thing.
 That’s it” The Daily Stoic, p.162
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
 It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
 The solution is simple and, thankfully, always right at hand.
 Get out there and work.”
 TDS, p.163

 ### Learn to be Disciplined
-- Find a routine; structure and discipline breed mental stability and general health
+- Find a routine; structure and discipline breed mental stability and general health.
+Keep your house clean, do your chores, run your necessary errands, cook dinner, exercise, etc.
 - “It gets easier.
 Every day it gets a little easier, but you gotta do it every day.
 That’s the hard part, but it does get easier.” - Bojack Horseman
 - https://www.reddit.com/r/GetMotivated/comments/8ai05o/discussion_your_selfcontrol_is_your_most/?st=JFPOIU6B&sh=3ef2d937
 - “A real man doesn’t give way to anger and discontent, and such a person has strength, courage, and endurance - unlike the angry and complaining.
 The nearer a man comes to a calm mind, the closer he is to strength” -Marcus Aurelius, Meditations, 11.18.5b